aspose-page/Aspose.Page-for-.NET/README.md

 ## Platform Independence

 Aspose.Page for .NET can be integrated with any kind of ASP.NET Web Application or a Windows Application.
+> [!IMPORTANT]
+> From version 24.4 we started to support non-Windows operation systems, like Linux, MacOS etc. New nuget package [Aspose.Page.Drawing](https://www.nuget.org/packages/Aspose.Page.Drawing) has been released for this purpose.
+The separate solutions for .Net Standard 2.0 and .NET 7.0 are added to these examples.

 ## Get Started with Aspose.Page for .NET